Dominikwigh/coffee-shop/README.md

 ![Shopping bag](documentation/shoppingbag.png)

 ### Checkout
 This page enables the user to complete their transaction.
 It is split in to two sections with delivery and billing on the left side and an overview of the items that are about to be purchased on the right.
 Here stripe have been implemented to manage transactions and collect payments.
-The test purchases have been enabled using the following card details.
 ![Checkout](documentation/checkoutpage.png)

 When completing a transaction, users are automatically navigated to the checkout success page.
 Which provides a confirmation.
 The confirmation is also emailed to the user.